tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 		- Data is **noisy**, and the model is fitted to noise.
 		- Fighting against overfitting is important in machine learning.

+**Observation 2**
+- Both errors are maximised when K = 40.
+	- All testing sample will be predicte